frstich/next15-actions-patterns/README.md

   - Improves accessibility for users without JavaScript.
 - **Cons**:
   - Lacks user feedback for loading states, errors, or disabled inputs and buttons.
+  - Native validation has a default invalid value applying the invalid state without any user interaction.

 ### 2. Server Form with `useFormStatus`

-- **Description**: Demonstrates how to handle form submission statuses on the server.
+- **Description**: Demonstrates how to handle form submission statuses on the client.
 - **Features**:
   - Utilizes the `useFormStatus` hook to provide real-time feedback.
   - Maintains server-side rendering benefits while enhancing UX.
   - Can disable update and delete buttons at the same time during form submission.

-### 3. Client Server Actions With useActionState
+### 3. Client Server Actions With `useActionState`

 - **Features**:
   - Uses `useActionState` to manage form state on the client.